texano00/k8s-gateway-api-playground/README.md

 # Experience path
 ## Primer
+1. Provision GKE Kubernetes cluster
-1. Connect to GKE Kubernetes cluster
+2. Connect to GKE Kubernetes cluster

 ## Ingress exercise
-1. First exercise, use Ingress API to expose in a basic way the "blue" application
+First exercise is about use Ingress API to expose in a basic way the "blue" application with some limitations.

+1. Basic aim using Ingress API

     ```
     +-----------------+          +---------------------+          +------+